In-context Pretraining: Language Modeling Beyond Document Boundaries

+Given a set of documents $\mathcal{D}=\{d_i\}$ and nearest neighbours for each document $N(d_i)$, our goal is to sort the documents to create input contexts such that each of them consists a list of \textit{related} documents.
+Formally, we aim to form a set of input contexts $\mathcal{C}_1 \cdots \mathcal{C}_m$ where each context $\mathcal{C}_i = \{d_1,... d_k\} \subset \mathcal{D}$ and $\bigcup\limits_{i=1}^m \mathcal{C}_i = \mathcal{D}$.
+Ideally, documents in $\mathcal{C}_i$ are nearest neighbors of each others.
 A straightforward approach to form $\mathcal{C}_1 \cdots \mathcal{C}_m$ is to directly place each document and its retrieved top-$k$ documents together in the same input context (referred to as \knn), which has been used in some retrieval-augmented pretraining methods~\citep{guu2020retrieval,levine2022the}.
 This \knn approach maintains document similarity within each context but creates the data repeating problem: some documents frequently appear as nearest neighbors of other documents, causing that different input contexts contain overlapping documents, i.e., $ \exists i \neq j$, $\mathcal{C}_i \bigcap \mathcal{C}_j \neq \emptyset $.
 The data repeating problem exposes LMs to a less diverse set of documents given a fixed computational budget and could lead to overfitting of popular documents.
 Instead, we aim to build a set of contexts in a way that each document is included only once, which can be cast as a graph traversal problem. \paragraph{Document graph traversal.}

 To achieve our goal of maximizing the chance that the related documents are concatenated together, an intuitive approach is to find a single path that visits each document once and maximize the chance that related documents are visited sequentially.
 Then we subsequently segment the path into multiple input contexts.
 We formulate it as the \textit{maximum traveling salesman problem}~\citep{flood1956traveling} that aims to find the maximum weight path that traverses all nodes exactly once.
 We represent each document as a node in the graph and use document similarity as a edge weight.
 We design an undirected weighted graph representing the documents, symbolized as \( \mathcal{G} =(\mathcal{D}, \mathcal{L}) \).
 Here, \( \mathcal{D} \) represents the set of documents, while $(d, d^*) \in \mathcal{L}$ is a edge if $d^* \in N(d_i) $ or $d_i \in N(d^*) $.
 The weight of each edge corresponds to the document similarity (\autoref{eq:sim}).